Hamagistral/TeethSeg/README.md

 ## Endpoints

-### /api/v1/predict

-Without post-proccessing (this will not give a good result)

 ### /api/v1/predict/post_processing

 With post-proccessing (the segmentation with post=proccessing will be mush precise)

-so you can use `localhost:8000/api/v1/predict` make sure to call this endpoit with post method.
+You can use `localhost:8000/api/v1/predict/post_processing` make sure to call this endpoit with post method.